wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/Before the HOL - Azure Synapse Analytics end-to-end solution.md

 ### Task 4: Run environment setup PowerShell scripts

+When executing the scripts below, it is important to let the scripts run to completion.
+Some tasks may take longer than others to run.
+When a script completes execution, you will be returned to a command prompt.

 1. In the Cloud Shell, change the current directory to the **automation** folder of the cloned repository by executing the following:

     ```PowerShell